simonpainter/www.simonpainter.com/docs/New/azure-vm-not-so-secret-ip.md

 172.174.103.61 - - [22/Nov/2024:21:01:21 +0000] "GET /?response=40.71.9.109 HTTP/1.1" 200 251 "-" "curl/7.58.0"
 172.174.103.61 - - [22/Nov/2024:21:01:22 +0000] "GET /?response=40.71.9.123 HTTP/1.1" 200 251 "-" "curl/7.58.0"
 ```

+The script worked but with 10 VMs told me nothing of use.
+I had to get bigger.

 ## Next Steps (That Didn't Quite Work Out)